What is an infusion?

 We realize infusions are stressful for many children and families.
 Our Child Life therapists help you and your child ease tension and feel more in control of your infusion clinic experience.

 Depending on your child’s treatment needs, you may be able to choose an infusion location closer to home.
 We have infusion centers at our:

 Our Bellevue and Federal Way clinics do not offer blood product, chemotherapy or infusions that have a higher chance of causing reactions, such as rituximab.

 Specialists in treating kids and teens

 At Seattle Children’s, your family has a full team behind you, from diagnosis through treatment and follow-up.
 From our appointment schedulers to our pediatric nurses, our team is specially trained to work with children and their families.
 Our facilities and equipment also reflect this kid-friendly, family-centered approach.

 - Blood products, such as red blood cells or platelets

 - Antibiotics or medicines for other conditions

-We care for children and young adults needing infusions that last less than 12 hours and have certain health conditions, including:
+We care for children, teens and young adults needing infusions that last less than 12 hours for health conditions such as: